fouaddev/flask_blog_app/README.md

 For installing the external packages, you can use pip or conda.

-## To run the app on the command line (ie: CMD or Shell):
+## To run the app on the command line (ie: CMD or Shell): : snake :
 ```
 python app.py
 ```
-: phone :